 Since time immemorial, every time a massive crisis has raised its head, humanity’s first reaction to it has usually been disbelief.
 This is then followed by shock, panic and anger.
 Over time, these emotions evolve into a sense of action.

 The current Coronavirus crisis is no different.
-Since the first outbreak was reported on 31st December, we have collectively gone through these same emotions.
+Since the first outbreak was reported, we have collectively gone through these same emotions.
 By now, we have reached the action stage – governments trying to curb further spread of the pandemic through national lockdowns, the public practising social distancing to stay safe, scientists looking for a cure, academics and mediapersons discussing the how’s, when’s and wherefores…and so on and so forth.

 And this crisis – like so many crises before it – has created the need for new attitudes, new behaviours and new viewpoints.
 And one word holds the key to making all of this a reality: imagination.